krasserm/krasserm.github.io/_posts/2018-02-07-deep-face-recognition.md

 - Detect, transform, and crop faces on input images.
 This ensures that faces are aligned before feeding them into the CNN.
 This preprocessing step is very important for the performance of the neural network.
 - Use the CNN to extract 128-dimensional representations, or *embeddings*, of faces from the aligned input images.
 In embedding space, Euclidean distance directly corresponds to face similarity.
 - Compare input embedding vectors to labeled embedding vectors in a database.
-Here, a support vector machine (SVM) and a KNN classifier, trained on labelled embedding vectors, play the role of a database.
+Here, a support vector machine (SVM) and a KNN classifier, trained on labeled embedding vectors, play the role of a database.
 Face recognition in this context means using these classifiers to predict the labels i.e. identities of new inputs.

 ## CNN architecture and training